Glen Loates

-Martin Glen Loates (born May 19, 1945) is a Canadian artist who paints wildlife and landscapes in a naturalistic style.
+Martin Glen Loates (born May 3, 1945) is a Canadian artist who paints wildlife and landscapes in a naturalistic style.
 Loates has designed a number of coins for the Royal Canadian Mint.
 In 1982, the former Canadian Prime Minister Pierre Elliott Trudeau arranged for Loates to meet with US President Ronald Reagan in the Oval Office to present his painting, The Bald Eagle to the American people on behalf of Canada.
 Loates' paintings have been gifted to Prince Philip, Duke of Edinburgh, and Pierre Elliot Trudeau.

 In the 1984 book A Brush With Life, Glen Loates explained his love for his nature saying, "I've taken more from nature than I can ever give in return.
 I owe so much, having painted all these beautiful things.
 If I can assist in preserving natural areas by lending my name to conservation projects or by using my art to draw attention to environmental issues, I feel I'm repaying an enormous debt of gratitude."

 His work has been featured in several publications, including GEO, Time, and Reader's Digest.

 Early life

-Loates became interested in art at a young age by exploring the woods around the family house in Newtonbrook, Ontario, and was introduced to watercolours by Frederick Henry (Fred) Brigden, founder of the Canadian Society of Painters in Water Colour.
+Loates became interested in art at a young age by exploring the woods around the family house in Toronto, Ontario, and was introduced to watercolours by Frederick Henry (Fred) Brigden, founder of the Canadian Society of Painters in Water Colour.
 Bridgen encouraged Loates to focus on drawing wildlife, but Loates also continued to draw comics for his own enjoyment.

 At age 11, Loates drew the iconic yellow daffodil that has represented the Canadian Cancer Society for over 40 years.